dwyl/hapi-redis-connection/README.md

 ## *Why*?

-Redis is a great place to store data you need access to in your Hapi app.
+Redis is a *great* place to store data you need *fast* access to in your Hapi app.
+If you have many route handlers in separate files it can be *tedious* to `require()` (*or `import` if you prefer*) the `redis` module and establish a connection in each one ... so we created a tiny Plugin that gives you access to Redis in all your routes

 ## *What*?